 Jiuzhaigou offers far more than just the National Park.
 By joining an Adventure Access trek, guided by our staff and local Tibetan guides, you will experience dense, moss laden forests and high alpine peaks.
-Plan to spend 2-3 days trekking with us from Zhuoma’s Tibetan Homestay or the A Bu Lu Zi Eco Lodge to experience the stunning vistas of Jiuzhaigou, away from the crowds.
+Plan to spend 2-3 days trekking with us from the A Bu Lu Zi Eco Lodge to experience the stunning vistas of Jiuzhaigou, away from the crowds.

-- Pack horses are available for an additional charge of 300 RMB per horse per day.
+- Pack horses are available for an additional charge of 50 USD per horse per day

 Update: Jiuzhaigou is still recovering from the 2017 Earthquake.
 Information on the current status of Jiuzhaigou National Park can be found on our blog.
 For 2020 visitors to the Jiuzhaigou area we recommend day hikes in Shangsizhai Village and around Gami Temple in addition to visiting the national park.
 For up to date information on multi-day treks in the Jiuzhaigou Region please contact us.

 Start and End: This circular route begins and ends at Zhuoma’s Tibetan Homestay or Abu Lu Eco Lodge (our base camp for Jiuzhaigou area treks).